Bhaskers-Blu-Org1/develop-a-cloud-native-java-application-using-codewind/README.md

 ## Work in progress

-# develop-a-cloud-native-java-application-using-codewind
-This tutorial provides steps to create a cloud native java application using Codewind

-## Overview
+# Develop a Cloud Native Java Application using Codewind

 Eclipse Codewind is an open source project that makes it easier for developers to create cloud-native applications within their favorite IDE.
 As of now, Codewind supports Visual Studio Code, Eclipse IDE and Eclipse Che.
 More editors will be added in the coming months.